 Power Cycle The Router, Modem is the first and Basic Solution, Worked for most users to Fix Network and internet connection issues.
 If you cannot see Wi-Fi or Ethernet options in the list of networks, remove the power plug from the router and modem after turning it off.
 Leave it for a few seconds, then plug in the power cord and turn it on.
 This is proved to be the easiest solution to some users, but if you find not helping, move on the nest fixes.

 If While connect to wifi your computer says “Windows 10 can’t connect to this network”, you can try to disable and enable the wireless network to fix the network connection.

-First press Win + R, Type devmgmt.msc and hit enter key.
+First press Win + R, Type devmgmt.msc and hit the enter key.
 Here on Device manager expend network Adapters, Right-click on Active Ethernet / Wireless driver and Select Disable.
 Again Restart windows, And from Device manager Enable the Previously Disabled network driver.
-Check worked for you ?
-If not fallow next solution.
+Check worked for you?
+If not follow the next solution.

-Windows has built-in network troubleshooter, Which Help to find and fix Different Network and Internet connection issues.
-We strongly Suggest Run the Troubleshooter first, And let windows to fix the problem itself first.
+Windows has a built-in network troubleshooter, Which Helps to find and fix Different Network and Internet connection issues.
+We strongly Suggest Run the Troubleshooter first And let windows fix the problem itself first.

 To run this tool type “network troubleshooter” on the search bar at the bottom of the screen, Choose Identify and repair network problems as shown image below.

 This will Start the network diagnostic process, Check for problems that cause the issue to connect internet and network connection.
 If found any this will try to fix itself or instruct you at the end to take necessary action.

 Some Times firewall and security software cause network connection issues on your Windows PC.
 You may temporarily turn off the firewalls and security software ( antivirus ) and see if the problem is on the firewalls.
 To disable Firewalls: